usaid-cs/yesterday-i-learned/random.md

 - [If you cannot pay your mortgage, you need to tell your lender](https://www.fool.com/millionacres/real-estate-financing/mortgages/what-happens-if-you-miss-mortgage-payment/).
 If you do not communicate with your lender, they will foreclose your home in something like two months.
 You will also be in a status called "rolling late", i.e. the next payment you make is always for the previous month, so even if you make 12 payments next year, you end up with 12 lates.
 This is terrible for your credit. **Make two payments at once** to cancel out this effect.
 - A brushless vacuum _can_ be better than brushed ones if you have a lot of hair, which can get tangled in the brush itself.
 - A [retainer](https://en.wikipedia.org/wiki/Retainer_agreement) is an agreement to pay a professional [lawyer] in advance for a set amount of time of their work.
 By [somehow burning through the other party's retainer](https://www.reddit.com/r/UnethicalLifeProTips/comments/egl6aq/ulpt_being_sued_burn_through_the_opposing_partys/), they run out of time to continue using the lawyer, and then [often] lose by being unrepresented.
-- Fillibustering, i.e. wasting time in meetings (actually, wasting time to delay a decision on some legislation), is also called 拉布.
 - In a typical mahjong game, you can 上 from anywhere if you are about to 食糊 (eat paste).
 - "Open concept" homes quite often require a couch for separation of space anyway.
 - An American beer is 355mL, or 12 US fluid oz.
 A Canadian beer is 341mL, or 11 imperial fluid oz.